 In a recent work, Born to Run Addenda, Arcangel adds glockenspiel to the tracks of Bruce Springstein’s Born to Run, and makes these tracks into MP3 files which now travel, replicating themselves, around the internet.
 While many view Arcangel’s work in the tradition of the artist’s joke, I think this assessment of his work neglects the fact that many of his works can potentially provide us with tools to analyze how information functions as property, that is, ways that it is expropriatable and ways to counter its expropriation.
 And that’s where the educational component of Arcangel’s work comes in.
 Teaching around these experiments and demonstrations of his.
 Talking explicitly about how he did what he did.
 Disseminating knowledge.
 How, Arcangel’s work begs, to use art as a tool of analysis as well as aporia?
 If the information age represents a new era of primitive accumulation, how may artists along with software programmers, coders, and hardware engineers teach civil disobedience in preservation of a digital commons?
 How, what’s more, can struggles for digital and elemental commons happen in tandem?

-Tags: Agnes Denes, Alan Davies, Amy Balkin, Andrew Levy, Anna Halprin, Anne Collod, Appropriation, Arto Lindsay, Born to Run Addenda, Brenda Iijima, Bruce Boone, Cap and Trade, Center for Urban Pedagogy, Central Park, Charter of the Forest, City Dance, Civil Rights movement, Columbia University Press, Commoning, Commons, Cory Arcangel, Critical Mass, Daria Fain, Digital Commons, Evelyn Reilly, Expropriation, Eyebeam, Fake Estates, Gordon Matta-Clark, Habeas Corpus, Kristen Gallagher, Lawrence Giffin, Live Art, Lower Manhattan Cultural Counsel, Maintenance Art, Mierle Ukeles, Parades and Changes, Performa, Peter Linebaugh, Public Smog, Reappropriation, Rhizome, Rob Halpern, Robert Kocik, Robert Smithson, Rosmarie Waldrop, Stephen Colbert, The Magna Carta Manifesto, Tim Shaner, Usufruct, Wheatfield, WIG
+Tags: Agnes Denes, Alan Davies, Amy Balkin, Andrew Levy, Anna Halprin, Anne Collod, Appropriation, Arto Lindsay, Born to Run Addenda, Brenda Iijima, Bruce Boone, Cap and Trade, Center for Urban Pedagogy, Central Park, Charter of the Forest, City Dance, Civil Rights movement, Columbia University Press, Commoning, Commons, Cory Arcangel, Critical Mass, Daria Fain, Digital Commons, Evelyn Reilly, Expropriation, Eyebeam, Fake Estates, Gordon Matta-Clark, Habeas Corpus, Kristen Gallagher, Lawrence Giffin, Live Art, Maintenance Art, Mierle Ukeles, Parades and Changes, Performa, Peter Linebaugh, Public Smog, Reappropriation, Rhizome, Rob Halpern, Robert Kocik, Robert Smithson, Rosmarie Waldrop, Stephen Colbert, The Magna Carta Manifesto, Tim Shaner, Usufruct, Wheatfield, WIG

 Posted in Uncategorized on Tuesday, January 26th, 2010 by Thom Donovan.